ipitio/closure/README.md

 -l, --link        Allow access to just the VPN
 -o, --outgoing    Route outgoing traffic through the VPN
 ```

+After running `add.sh` on a HaaS to create its SaaH peer, create an `SERVER_ALLOWEDIPS_PEER_[SaaH]` environment variable -- using the peer's name sans the brackets -- for the WireGuard service with the difference of `0.0.0.0/1,128.0.0.0/1,::/1,8000::/1` and the peer's IP.
+This [AllowedIPs Calculator](https://www.procustodibus.com/blog/2021/03/wireguard-allowedips-calculator) is pretty nifty.

 > [!NOTE]
 > While `start.sh` brings everything up, `restart.sh` only restarts WireGuard unless you first export `CLS_WG_ONLY=false`.